Integrations

 Shared details

 Supported formats: M4A, WAV, MP3, MP4, MOV, and any format readable by AVFoundation.
 Minimum 3 seconds, maximum 4 hours of audio.
-The file path must be accessible to the MimicScribe app — files on the local disk work; files on network volumes may not.
+The file path must be absolute and accessible to the MimicScribe app — files on the local disk work; files on network volumes may not.

 | Status | Meaning |